MicrosoftDocs/azure-devops-docs/docs/boards/get-started/permissions-access-boards.md

 <a id="stakeholder-access"></a>

-## More on Stakeholder access
+## Stakeholder access

-Stakeholder access supports business owners, analysts, and other team members who don't manage the work of a project, but need to be able to view and add ideas to the backlog, add context and information to work items, and review status and progress.
+Stakeholder access supports business owners.
+It also supports analysts and other team members who don't manage the work of a project, but need to view and add ideas to the backlog, add context and information to work items, and review status and progress.
 All members of an organization who don't use Visual Studio but want to contribute to work item tracking and monitor progress can be assigned as a stakeholder.
-Note, even if you change the permission level for a user assigned **Stakeholder** access, the user won't be able to access the feature.
+Note, even if you change the permission level for a user assigned **Stakeholder** access, the user will be blocked from accessing the feature.

 > [!NOTE]
 > For public projects, Stakeholder access gives users full access to all work-tracking features.
 To learn more, see [About access levels, Stakeholder access](../../organizations/security/access-levels.md#stakeholder-access).